 add MAC_SAP interfaces to the STAs as suggested during the Jun 20, 2016 meeting;

 display a MS_SAP per GLK link .
 In reality each GLK link creates a new element in the MS_SAP but from the logical stand point it might be clearer to represent one SAP per GLK link (cf. 2 GLK links on upper edge of the AP in the middle of the fig 4-13c)

+r7- remove the “point-to-point” attribute in the wireless link definition

+remove MAC-SAP in the figures and fix some SAP labeling typos

 Modify the GLK definition and add a wireless link definition in clause 3.2

-general link (GLK): Communication mechanisms providing a link between stations (STAs) over the wireless medium suitable for use in an IEEE Std 802.1Q conformant network.
+general link (GLK): a point to point connection between two IEEE Std 802.1Q ISS Service Access Points (ISS-SAPs) over a wireless link between stations (STAs) , suitable for use in an IEEE Std 802.1Q conformant network.

 <Comment: IEEE Std 802.1Q: Service Access Point (ISS-SAP): An instance of the ISS.